owulveryck/blog/content/post/journey-onnx-day2.md

 The logic is exactly the same as the one we have used in the first article.
 The only modification is in the `processNode` method.

-This method as a giant switch that delegates the work to different methods.
+This method has a giant switch that delegates the work to other specialized methods.

 {{< highlight go >}}
 func (cg *computationGraph) processNode(nx *onnx.NodeProto) error {